anegg0/doc.palm.readthedocs/docs/HowTo/Integrating-With-Palm-Bridge.md

 The Palm Network enables NFT trading in a fast, cost-efficient, and eco-friendly manner.
 However, some users might prefer to move their assets from the Palm Network to Ethereum in order to reach marketplaces such as [OpenSea](https://opensea.io/).

-As a developer, you might want to support those users wishing to transfer tokens from the Palm Network to Ethereum, and so you will want to know how to prepare your ERC-721 smart contracts to ensure that the NFT Bridge supports them.
+As a developer, you might want to support users wishing to transfer tokens from the Palm Network to Ethereum, and so you will want to know how to prepare your ERC-721 smart contracts to ensure that the NFT Bridge supports them.

 This article contains two sections:

 1. A high-level description of how the Palm Network bridge operates.
 2. Instructions on how to integrate your ERC-721 contracts with Palm Network bridge.